-- · restricting dividends on the common stock; - · diluting the voting power of the common stock; - · impairing the liquidation rights of the common stock; or - · delaying or preventing changes in control or management of our company.
+- restricting dividends on the common stock; - diluting the voting power of the common stock; - · impairing the liquidation rights of the common stock; or

+· delaying or preventing changes in control or management of our company.

-We have no present plans to issue any shares of preferred stock.
+We have no present plans to issue any shares of preferred stock nor are any shares of our preferred stock presently outstanding.